eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-config.md

 `ENABLE_SSL=true`

-When deploying to OSIO, HTTPS is enabled by default.
+When deploying to OCP, HTTPS is enabled by default.

 ## Scalability